 PhD programme at the School of Information Management

-Students entering SIM’s PhD programme are required to take and pass four research preparation courses within their provisional registration period.
+Some students entering SIM’s PhD programme may be required to take and pass the research preparation courses within their provisional registration period.
+These course requirements will be determined on a case-by-case basis by the School's Research Degrees Committee.
 The courses are designed to help you develop a strong research proposal within your first year of registration.
 The courses are:

 - Making a Contribution to Theory (INFO 512)